- Joined

 (1) Public spaces within the Capitol are to remain free of political branding and will remain impartial to passing traffic.

-(1) Upon commencing a new Congressional session, the chamber's first order of business is to amend or reconfirm it's extant standing orders.
+(1) Upon commencing a new congressional session, the first order of business for each chamber is to amend or reconfirm its extant standing orders.

-(1) The Sergeant at Arms is a temporary position, that is appointed before each Congressional session or hearing by the relevant Presiding Officer, and is relieved when the meeting is adjourned.
+(1) The Sergeant at Arms is a temporary position appointed at the discretion of the relevant Presiding Officer, and may be relieved at any time.

 (a) The Sergeant-at-Arms must be a serving Police Officer.